As of July 1, 2026, Nurse Practitioners (NPs) in Ontario will no longer have a specialty associated with their certificate

-CNO, the Canadian Council of Registered Nurse Regulators (CCRNR) and other system partners are collaborating towards the common goal of ensuring Nurse Practitioner (NP) regulation protects the public.
+CNO, the Canadian Council of Registered Nurse Regulators (CCRNR) and other system partners are collaborating toward the common goal of ensuring that NP regulation continues to protect the public.

-Currently, there are three specialty certificates for NPs in Ontario: Primary Health, Adult and Pediatric.
-CNO is working with partners to change this to a single NP classification, so NPs, employers and government have the flexibility and agility to deliver accessible services across patient populations.
+Currently, there are three population focused certificates for NPs in Ontario: Primary Health Care, Adult and Pediatric.
+CNO is working with national partners to change this to a single NP classification, so NPs, employers and government have the flexibility and agility to deliver accessible services across patient populations and practice settings.
 Under this new framework, NPs will have more opportunities to fill critical and vacant positions in underserved, rural and remote communities that may rely on NP models of primary care.

 Our shared vision for a single NP classification is to: